tangwang-USTC/CPEs/README.md

-Nonlinear solver for 0D-1V Vlasov-Fokker-Planck (VFP) equation.
-NLVFP is used to study the nonlinear evolution of homogeneous plasma with spherically symmetric velocity space.
+Character Perameter Equations (CPEs) for VFP eqation that expanded with spherical harmonic and King function.
+VFP is used to study the nonlinear evolution of homogeneous plasma with spherically symmetric velocity space.